visgl/react-map-gl/docs/api-reference/map.md

 ### Other options

+The following props, along with any parameter of the [Map](https://docs.mapbox.com/mapbox-gl-js/api/map/#map-parameters) not listed above, can be specified to construct the underlying `Map` instance.

-Props in this section are not reactive.
+Note: props in this section are not reactive.
 They are only used once when the Map instance is constructed.

 #### `mapLib`: any {#maplib}